 RepricerExpress is developed by Lucid Interactive, a Northern Irish software company with over 12 years experience of delivering solutions for the ecommerce sector, including Amazon feedback solicitation tool FeedbackExpress.
-RepricerExpress is primarily an Amazon repricing tool, however since 2016 it has also supported repricing for eBay sellers.
+RepricerExpress is primarily an Amazon repricing tool, however since 2016 it has also supported automated eBay repricing.

 RepricerExpress matches items by their unique product identifier, such as a UPC (Universal Product Code).
 This enables the software to find matching items and reprice against the current market.
 UPCs should accurately find identical products, and provide a clear cross section of prices.